Road Blaster

-Road Blaster (ロードブラスター) is an interactive movie video game developed by Data East featuring animation by Toei Animation, originally released exclusively in Japan as a laserdisc-based arcade game in 1985.
-The player assumes the role of a vigilante who must avenge the death of his wife by pursuing the biker gang responsible for her death in a modified sports car.
-The game would later be ported to a variety of home formats such as the MSX and Sharp X1 (VHD format), Sega CD (under the title of Road Blaster FX), LaserActive (in Mega-LD format), PlayStation and Sega Saturn (in a compilation with Thunder Storm).
-The Sega CD and Mega-LD versions were released outside of Japan under titles of Road Avenger and Road Prosecutor respectively.
+Road Blaster (ロードブラスター) is an interactive film game developed by Data East, featuring animation by Toei Animation, originally released in Japan as a LaserDisc-based arcade game in 1985.
+The player assumes the role of a vigilante who pursues a biker gang responsible for his wife's death in a modified sports car.
+The game was ported home formats such as the MSX and Sharp X1 (VHD format), Sega CD (under the title of Road Blaster FX), LaserActive (in Mega-LD format), PlayStation and Sega Saturn (in a compilation with Thunder Storm).
+The Sega CD and Mega-LD versions were released outside of Japan under titles of Road Avenger and Road Prosecutor.

 Gameplay

 As with other laserdisc-based arcade games from the same time, the gameplay consists of on-screen instructions overlaid over pre-recorded full motion video animated footage of high-speed chases and vehicular combat.
-The player controls the crosshair to steer their car toward the correct directions according to the green arrows flashing and beeping beside it, while controlling the gas pedal, brake and booster whenever they light up.
+Played from a first-person perspective, the player controls the crosshair to steer their car toward the correct directions according to the green arrows flashing and beeping beside it, while controlling the gas pedal, brake and booster whenever they light up.

 The game has nine stages.
 Upon successfully completing a level, the player is graded on the reaction time.
 Different difficulty levels can be selected.
 In Normal Mode, pop-up icons and audio tones signal when to turn left or right, brake, hit turbo, or hit other cars.
 In Hard Mode, there are no on-screen icons to guide the player.

 Plot

-The story of Road Blaster is inspired by revenge thriller films such as Mad Max.
+Road Blaster is inspired by revenge thriller films such as Mad Max.
 In the late 1990s United States, the player assumes the role of a vigilante who drives a customized sports car in order to get revenge on a biker gang responsible for his wife's death on their honeymoon.
 After recovering from his own injuries, he upgrades his car and goes on a rampage through nine areas.
 His goal is to seek out the gang's female boss and complete his vengeance.